ratiw/vuetable-2-tutorial/doc/lesson-11.md

   //...
 ```

-Now, we have to define `onAction` methos inside our `MyVuetable` to handle those buttons event.
+Now, we have to define `onAction` methods inside our `MyVuetable` to handle those button events.

 ```javascript
   // MyVuetable.vue